MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/New-MgUserMobileAppIntentAndState.md

   - `[WindowsDefenderApplicationControlSupplementalPolicyDeploymentStatusId <String>]`: The unique identifier of windowsDefenderApplicationControlSupplementalPolicyDeploymentStatus
   - `[WindowsDefenderApplicationControlSupplementalPolicyId <String>]`: The unique identifier of windowsDefenderApplicationControlSupplementalPolicy
   - `[WindowsDeviceMalwareStateId <String>]`: The unique identifier of windowsDeviceMalwareState
+  - `[WindowsInformationProtectionAppLockerFileId <String>]`: The unique identifier of windowsInformationProtectionAppLockerFile
   - `[WindowsInformationProtectionDeviceRegistrationId <String>]`: The unique identifier of windowsInformationProtectionDeviceRegistration
   - `[WindowsInformationProtectionPolicyId <String>]`: The unique identifier of windowsInformationProtectionPolicy
   - `[WindowsInformationProtectionWipeActionId <String>]`: The unique identifier of windowsInformationProtectionWipeAction
   - `[WindowsManagedAppProtectionId <String>]`: The unique identifier of windowsManagedAppProtection

-MOBILEAPPLIST <IMicrosoftGraphMobileAppIntentAndStateDetail\[]>: The list of payload intents and states for the tenant.
+`MOBILEAPPLIST <IMicrosoftGraphMobileAppIntentAndStateDetail[]>`: The list of payload intents and states for the tenant.
   - `[ApplicationId <String>]`: MobieApp identifier.
   - `[DisplayName <String>]`: The admin provided or imported title of the app.
   - `[DisplayVersion <String>]`: Human readable version of the application